spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Detailed-instructions.md

        --limit wp_servers
     ~~~

-### Destroy the environment
+### Destroy the created environment

-15. Remember to destroy your environment when you are not going to use it to avoid unneeded costs.
+13. Remember to destroy your environment when you are not going to use it to avoid unneeded costs.

     ~~~
     terraform destroy